kishanpokal/Hotel-Management-System-PHP-JS-CSS-HTML/README.md

 Database Setup:

 Create a MySQL database.
-Import the database.sql file provided in the database directory to set up the database schema.
+Import the StaySimple.sql file provided in the database directory to set up the database schema.
 Configuration:

 Update config/db_config.php with your database credentials.